• Skip to main content

 English Country Garden

-The long west bed palette runs in sequence from hot reds through gold and yellow to cool blues among three pyramid obelisks.
+The long west bed palette runs in sequence from reds through gold and yellow to blues among three pyramid obelisks.
 Fragrant winter flowering shrubs, hellebores, and spring bulbs grow in the shady oak tree bed alongside the driveway.
 The burgundy leaves of ligularia are surrounded by a river of red astibe in early summer.

 The lush sunny white bed has green and silver foliage with spires of white flowers and ornamental grasses, peonies, cistus, and romneya to provide texture and fragrance.
 Cosmos and dahlias bloom all summer.
 The tall, shimmering leaves of the peanut butter plant, melianthus major, anchor either end.